 Its scale can also be adjusted to be scaled either up or down.
 Supervisors simply have to move workers to scale up or down the operations on the U-line.
 When there is a high demand for production, the supervisors can assign a single worker to every station.
 When production demands are low, a single worker can be posted for all of the stations.

 This type of assembly line is most commonly used in the automotive industry.
 It is created by using multiple I-lines that are arranged in such a way to create the S shape.
 When utilized in large plants, it can easily be longer than a mile.
 By utilizing this shape, logistics and material transport are not wasted, and it fits much easier into the plant.

 The L-line is the last assembly line design found in factories today.
-The L-line is typically borne out of necessity because of the plant simply does not have enough space for another kind of production line.
-It is similar in design to the I-line, and presents the same challenges.
+The L-line is typically borne out of necessity because the plant simply does not have enough space for another kind of production line.
+It is similar in design to the I-line and presents the same challenges.

 While these are the most common types of assembly lines found in many car manufacturing plants today, they are not utilized by a select few car manufacturers.
 Namely, Aston Martin and Ferrari prefer to handcraft their automobiles.

 Each one of these companies’ vehicles is custom made to each customer’s specifications.
 In fact, they will even custom mold the driver’s seat to the customer’s precise measurements.
 With that, the companies have no use for assembly lines in their production facilities.